WeblateOrg/weblate/docs/admin/backup.rst

 Weblate has built-in support for creating service backups using `BorgBackup`_.
 Borg creates space-effective encrypted backups which can be safely stored in the cloud.
-The backups can be controlled in the management interface on the :guilabel:`Backups` tab.
+The backups can be controlled in the management interface from the :guilabel:`Backups` tab.

 .. versionchanged:: 4.4.1